supplychainproject/supplychainproject.github.io/README.md

 ![Supply Chain Project Concepts](SupplyChainProjectConcepts.png)

 ## Artifacts
-Artifacts are items produced and consumed in a supply chain:
+Artifacts are the items produced and consumed in a supply chain:

 * Physical goods including hardware and devices.
 * Digital goods including software, firmware and cloud-based services.